 The result: The revised journal article met the requirements of the target journal and proceeded to the review process.

-Sometimes applicants are just too close to their own experience to see it objectively and it is worth getting it right for an academic job.
+Sometimes applicants are just too close to their own experience to see it objectively and it is worth getting it right for an academic job or award.
 Rhonda has worked with several applicants to ensure their applications for academic jobs meet the selection criteria, provide the right information at the right level of detail and are error-free.
+Read my blog on return on investment.

 The result: Applicants have confidence that their application meets the requirements and that they have presented their experience in the best possible way.